Circulation & Borrowing Privileges

 Washington University students, current and emeriti faculty, staff, visiting researchers, and courtesy borrowers who have current library accounts may borrow books from our collection.
 A current Washington University ID or courtesy card is required for all borrowing transactions.

 Visitors may get borrowing privileges after donating to the University Century Club.

 Request Chapter Scans

 Is an item you are looking for already checked out?
-Contact the University Libraries’ Interlibrary Loan staff to explore options for receiving scanned chapters or materials as PDFs via email (email@example.com).
+The University Libraries’ Interlibrary Loan service can obtain scanned chapters or materials as PDFs for you.

 The PDFs are created by scanning books and journals within the University Libraries when available.
 If the University Libraries do not own the needed article or chapter, we rely on partner libraries worldwide to supply PDFs from their collections through our Interlibrary Loan (ILL) program.

-- Click on the Article or Book Chapter links in the left-hand menu.
+- Click on the Article or Book Chapter links in the top menu.
 Fill in as much citation information as available;

 Print materials will be scanned in accordance with what is allowed by copyright and fair use.
 Large portions of a book or entire books that are within copyright will not be scanned and are more likely to be canceled by partner libraries on ILL.